cloudposse-archives/xentokvm/README.md

 ## Caveats

-This scripts do not currently work for me.
+These scripts currently do not work for me.

 ## Installation requirements